Kingemmy1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that sets the permission to the file hello chmod ~
+Write a script that sets the mode of the file hello chmod 'hello' 'olleh'
-Write a script that sets the mode of the file hello
+Write a script that sets the mode of the file hello the same as olleh’s mode